TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Introduction

-For an individual galaxy, the deprojection for the lens mass from photometric data is in general under-constrained.
-The deprojection for the kinematics model is possible through Integral Field Spectroscopy (IFS) \citep{2008Cappellari} only under certain assumptions on the stellar kinematics anisotropy.
-Population-level deprojection of galaxies are more applicable, since the intrinsic shape distribution can be obtained by statistically inverting the distribution of projected ellipticities of a sample of galaxies \citep{1970Sandage, 1980Benacchio, 1981Binney, 1992Lambas, 1992Ryden, 2005Vincent, 2007Kimm, 2008Padilla, 2013Rodriguez} under the assumption of isotropy of the sample, or by inverting the distribution of the projected ellipticities and the misalignment angle between the photometric and the kinematic axes \citep{2014Weijmans, 2018Li, 2018Ene}, despite potentially non-unique solutions.
+For an individual galaxy, the deprojection for the lens mass from photometric data is in general underconstrained.
+The deprojection for the kinematics model is possible through integral field spectroscopy \citep[IFS, e.g., ][]{2008Cappellari} only under certain assumptions on the stellar kinematics anisotropy.
+Population-level deprojection of galaxies are more applicable, since the intrinsic shape distribution can be obtained by statistically inverting the distribution of projected ellipticities of a sample of galaxies \citep{1970Sandage, 1980Benacchio, 1981Binney, 1992Lambas, 1992Ryden, 2005Vincent, 2007Kimm, 2008Padilla, 2013Rodriguez} under the assumption of isotropy of the sample; alternatively, another approach is to invert the distribution of the projected ellipticities and the misalignment angle between the photometric and the kinematic axes \citep{2014Weijmans, 2018Li, 2018Ene}, despite obtaining potentially nonunique solutions.
 The intrinsic shape distribution of galaxies can be used to model the projection effects and selection effects under some selection criterion.
 To do so, a thorough understanding of the intrinsic galaxy population acting as strong lenses is required.